 Canada is huge.
 Seriously huge.
 It’s the second largest country in the world, next to Russia and there are only 36.71 million people living there.
 Compare that to the 66.02 million who live in the UK, and you will get an idea of how much space is available here.

 There is the disadvantage of long distances between cities, but at least you’re less likely to be caught in a traffic jam.

 23. Great food

-There’s some amazing food to be had in Canada.
-Farmers markets proliferate in smaller towns, and larger towns and cities pride themselves on their sophisticated and modern restaurants.
+There’s some fantastic food to be had in Canada.
+Farmers’ markets proliferate in smaller towns, and larger towns and cities pride themselves on their sophisticated and modern restaurants.

 And here’s our very own PSS Teddy enjoying coffee and doughnuts at the iconic Tim Horton’s – something you’ll certainly want to do whilst you’re in Canada: